Signed & Autographed Books

 GORDIMER, Nadine.

-First edition of this powerful novel by the Nobel Prize-winning author.
+First South African edition and true first of one of the author's most beloved titles.
 Octavo, original cloth.
 Signed by Nadine Gordimer on the title page.
-Near fine in a very good dust jacket.
+Fine in a fine dust jacket.
+Jacket design by One + One Studio.

 -